Ep #093: 7 Essential Questions to Answer Before Exiting Your Business

 There are four primary exit strategies:

-"Working until you die at your desk" is not a strategy!
+“Working until you die at your desk” is not a strategy!
 Use the process of elimination to choose the best fit for your situation.
-Ensure your business growth strategy aligns with your exit strategy.
-For instance, transitioning your business to your children requires a different approach than selling to a strategic buyer.
+Ensure your business growth strategy aligns with your exit strategy—for instance, transitioning to children requires a different approach than selling to a strategic buyer.

 How Much Do You Need from the Business to Achieve Financial Freedom?